 The Modern Vault

 There are quite a few differences between the vaults of today and those of the 19th century.
-Modern vaults are much lighter, thinner, and more affordable.
-This can sometimes mean that the manufacturer has cut corners where the integrity of the vault is concerned though.
-The highest quality modern vaults mesh the best features of the old with the best features of the new to create the ultimate vault.
-A prime example of this is the 2S Crane hinge and the distressed look vault from Fort Knox.
-This vault melds together vintage elements like the crane hinge and classic craftsmanship with more modern touches like the distressed finish to create the ultimate vault.
+Modern safes are much lighter, thinner, and more affordable.
+Nor are modern vaults confined to one location.
+Safes like the Fort Knox Spartan or Maverick can be moved throughout the home, garage, or office for the optimum location.
+However, with the transition from large bank-style vaults to home safes, some manufacturers cut corners where the integrity of the safes is concerned.
+The highest quality modern safes mesh the best features of the old with the best features of the new to create the ultimate vault.

 For More Information: